TheLogicMaster/lm8/docs/SIMULATION.md

   sprites in a reasonable amount of time.

 ## Updating Microcode and ROM
-- The microcode and program ROM can easily be updated by right-clicking on the respective component and loading the generated binary files.
+- The microcode and program ROM can easily be updated in Logisim by right-clicking on the respective component and loading the generated binary files.
+- In Digital, the `microcode-LE.bin` file is required so the data is little-endian formatted.